Is it Possible to Beat an Efficient Market?

-No matter how powerful a trader’s analytical tools, or how sophisticated their understanding of the industries they study, or how deep their knowledge of consumer and market trends, the fact is it is very difficult for traders to beat the market by gathering and analyzing information.
+No matter how powerful a trader’s analytical tools, or how sophisticated their understanding of the industries they study, or how deep their knowledge of consumer and market trends, the fact remains that it is virtually impossible for traders to reliably beat the market by gathering and analyzing information.
 It follows then, that most active money managers, with their associated direct and indirect transaction costs, will underperform the market over time.

 If professionals with virtually unlimited resources cannot apply research and analysis to pick winning stocks, it is even less likely that individuals can outperform the market.
 The futility of speculation is good news for the investor.
 It means that prices for public securities are fair and that persistent differences in average portfolio returns are explained by differences in average risk.

-Market efficiency does not rule out the possibility that some investors will earn above-normal returns.
-Over any period of time, some investors will beat the market, but the number of investors who do so, will be no greater than expected by chance, and any effort to beat the market comes with added risk.
+Market efficiency does not rule out the possibility that some money managers will earn above-normal returns.
+Over any period of time, some investors will beat the market, but the number of investors who do so will be no greater than expected by chance, and any effort to beat the market comes with added risk.

 Without realizing this, many investors continue to compare their performance against the results achieved by the latest investment superstar.
 These misguided investors chase performance by constantly reallocating money from one manager to another.
 They are always in the hunt for the elusive portfolio manager who can produce the same superior performance tomorrow that they did for someone else yesterday.
 Even in rare situations where a money management organization has a unique proprietary insight that produces a superior result, the expectation is that the advantage will be eroded over time as other money management organizations discover and exploit the process.